mermaid-js/mermaid/docs/community/contributing.md

   source["Edit /packages/mermaid/src/docs"] -- automatic processing--> published["View /docs which will be publised on Official Website"]
 ```

-### Enable Github Actions

-> **Warning**
-> So as to allow automatic compilation of documentation pages you have to enable github actions on your fork first

 ### Running the Documentation Website Locally

 **[The mermaid documentation site](https://mermaid.js.org/) is powered by [Vitepress](https://vitepress.vuejs.org/).**